 One of these transformations came in 1911 when gates and railings were added to commemorate Queen Victoria.
 With the completion of the gates outside Buckingham Palace came a ceremony that is known throughout the world—the changing of the guard.

 The changing of the guard ritual happens a few times each day in the forecourt of the Palace.
 Crowds frequently gather in celebration of their nation, standing together outside the intricate black wrought iron gates adorned in gold.
 The gates stand 24 meters high, wedged between stone pillars.

-The Palace and the tradition of the changing of the guard continues to be one of London’s largest attractions—helping to make it one of the largest internationally travelled cities in the world.
+The Palace and the tradition of the changing of the guard continue to be one of London’s largest attractions—helping to make it one of the largest internationally traveled cities in the world.